kwantlen/scenarios/juliana.rst

      not be considered seriously.

-Juliana taps the timeline on the wall display, drags a waypoint to it from the map, and places her order at the café.
-Thinking of the unfamiliar and the improbable, she gets moving, hoping she can make it to the café in time to meet Tagomi for breakfast.
+Juliana taps the timeline on the wall display, drags a waypoint to it from the map, and places her order at the Cinnadella café.
+Ruminating about the unfamiliar and the improbable, she gets moving, hoping she can make it to the café in time to meet Tagomi for breakfast.